Nicholas Lynch (priest): Biography

 However Lynch never returned to Ireland, due to a new era of persecution.
 As a result of this he travelled to Lisbon - arriving in January 1632 - en route to Seville, where a never-held chapter was to be held.
 A further extension of his office was made while he resided in Portugal and Spain, during which he petitioned Philip IV for help to restore the Dominican province in Ireland, and presided over a chapter of the Portuguese province.
 He left Portugal for Rome, where on 1 March 1634 he was named prior of San Sisto Vecchio.
-He was nominated that year for Killala or Achonry by Nicholas Ridolfi.
+He was nominated that year for Killala or Achonry by Niccolò Ridolfi.

 Lynch died in July 1634, and was buried in what was then the principal church of the Dominicans, Santa Maria sopra Minerva.

 Ó Floinn summed up Lynch as follows:

 "Nicholas Lynch was representative of a new breed of confident, energetic, and highly confident, energetic, and highly competent Irish Dominicans in the seventeenth century, springing from the renaissance of reformed Dominican life in continental Europe.
 He was an internationalist, thanks, in part, to the cosmopolitan world of his family and his order, and was as much at home in Lisbon, Salamanca, Rome, and Louvain as in Galway and Sligo."